jscriptcoder/object-oriented-js/README.md

 **$JS.module**

 > Defines modules, following the module patter approach.
-You can pass an object or function factory
+You can pass in an object or function factory

 _Syntax:_
 ```javascript